This spot has been added by

 Sodwana Bay snorkeling tips

-The Jesser Point snorkeling spot is made up of a number of natural pools dug out in the rocks.
-In the areas sheltered from waves and currents, the water level is never over 6 feet (2m).
-The sea bed is made up of rocks interspersed with small coral formations, but also sea grass and sandy areas.
-You can explore the different pools and observe, in turn, shoals of convict tang, small groups of sargo and sergeant major fish, and also bright yellow raccoon butterflyfish.
-Here and there, needlefish dart up to the surface, seeking out their prey.
+Jesser Point features several natural pools dug out in the rocks.
+In the areas sheltered from waves and currents, the depth is never over 6 feet/2 meters.
+The sea bed is made up of rocks interspersed with small coral, but also sea grass and sandy areas.

 Shoal of convict tang in Sodwana Bay

-This part of the spot is particularly well adapted to children and beginners, who can snorkel in excellent safety conditions.
-Only experienced snorkelers in ideal weather conditions can venture to the other side of the rocks.
-In this area, the water level rises quickly, as do the observation possibilities and the quality of the coral beds.
+This part of the spot is well suited to children and beginners, who can snorkel in good safety conditions.
+Only experienced snorkelers in ideal sea conditions can venture to the other side of the rocks.

 Coral in Jesser Point, Sodwana Bay

 On the main beach of Sodwana Bay, across from the snorkeling spot, a small beach bar sells drinks and sandwiches.
-A number of lodges and diving clubs, a few minutes’ walk from the beach, offer accommodation and meals.
+A number of lodges and diving clubs, a few minutes’ walk from the beach, offer accommodation and meals to visitors.

 • Level required Beginner